SolaceLabs/pubsubplus-cf-dev/README.md

 # SOLACE-MESSAGING-CF-DEV

 This project provides instructions and tools to support installing and using a Solace Pivotal Tile.
-In order to install and use a Solace Pivotal Tile the following deployments must be accessible on the local computer: (this guide will assist you with installing and deploying these)
+These are the prerequisite deployments for installing the Solace Pivotal Tile, which this guide will provide steps to set up:

-* BOSH-lite deployment to host VMRs (and a CF deployment if you are on linux)
+* BOSH-lite deployment to host VMRs
 * CF Deployment to host the Solace Service Broker and p-mysql

 If you are using Windows, there are a few limitations to the deployment.
 Windows is not yet supported by BUCC so you will have to deploy BOSH-Lite locally.
 Additionally, cf logging does not work in BOSH-Lite if it is deployed in windows, so you will need to set up a separate PCFDev virtual machine to host the CF deployment and p-mysql.
 Therefore the steps for deploying on windows and linux differ, and both are outlined in this document.

-The submodule in this repository: [https://github.com/SolaceDev/cf-solace-messaging-deployment/](https://github.com/SolaceDev/cf-solace-messaging-deployment/) contains the tools (including operations files) used by this repository to deploy solace messaging with bosh.
+The submodule in this repository: [https://github.com/SolaceDev/cf-solace-messaging-deployment/](https://github.com/SolaceDev/cf-solace-messaging-deployment/) contains the tools (including operations files) used by this repository to deploy the Solace VMR.

 ## Table of Contents: